 What are the challenges?

-Sometimes a company has been asked to fulfill an order that it might not have the capacity to meet.
-It may subcontract part of that work to another company without the purchasing company’s knowledge.
-Whilst a business must take responsibility for the conditions of subcontracted work, a customer must also consider the impact of its purchasing practices on the ability of that supplier to ensure that workers’ rights are respected.
+Sometimes, if one of these suppliers is asked to fulfill an order that it does not have the capacity to meet, it may subcontract part of that work to another company without the purchasing company’s knowledge.
+Whilst businesses must take responsibility for the conditions of subcontracted work, customers must also consider the impact of their purchasing practices on the ability of that supplier to ensure that workers’ rights are respected.

 Despite these challenges, if a company can ensure the quality of a product it offers, it should also be able to ensure the working conditions for those involved in its production.
 That’s why we are encouraging companies to take action to ensure slavery is not a part of their supply chain.

 We look forward to a future when you can have confidence that the products and services you buy are slavery-free.
 Until then, you can ask questions when you shop.
 Does your local retailer stock fairly traded products?
 Do they know how the goods you are buying were produced?
 Is there a certification scheme that has checked the production process, and does it include labor standards?

 If you are eating at a restaurant or staying in a hotel, you could ask if the managers directly employ the workers, and if they are familiar with their terms and conditions.
 You could write to the company headquarters asking what measures it is taking to identify, prevent and end the use of modern slavery in their business.
 You can also check out this guide from Ethical Consumer for more information.

 In December 2020, we launched a new campaign calling for companies to be held responsible for modern slavery in their supply chains.